yewsiang/ConceptBottleneck/README.md

 - [NIH Osteoarthritis Initiative (OAI)](https://nda.nih.gov/oai/)
 - [Caltech-UCSD Birds 200 (CUB)](http://www.vision.caltech.edu/visipedia/CUB-200.html)

 The NIH Osteoarthritis Initiative (OAI) dataset requires an application for data access, so we are unable to provide the raw data here.
-To access that data, please first obtain data access permission from the [Osteoarthritis Initiative](https://nda.nih.gov/oai/), and then contact [Emma Pierson](https://cs.stanford.edu/~emmap1/) for processed data.
+To access that data, please first obtain data access permission from the [Osteoarthritis Initiative](https://nda.nih.gov/oai/), and then contact [Emma Pierson](https://cs.stanford.edu/~emmap1/) for data processing code.

 Here, we focus on scripts replicating our results on CUB, which is public.
 We provide an executable, Dockerized version of those experiments on [Codalab](https://worksheets.codalab.org/worksheets/0x362911581fcd4e048ddfd84f47203fd2).

 ## Abstract